 How to Oil Pull

-Gently swish, pull, and suck the oil through your teeth; the chews will quickly melt in your mouth once you begin.
-Go slow and don’t work too hard.
-I suggest pulling for 3-5 minutes a day to start and working your way up to 15-20 minutes.
+After brushing and flossing, gently swish, pull, and suck the oil through your teeth; the chews will quickly melt in your mouth once you begin.
+Go slow and don’t work too hard, pulling for about 1-3 minutes.